Sue Gray partygate report: The key findings at a glance

 - Regardless of "initial intent", many of the events investigated were not "in line with Covid guidance at the time"

-- The findings of the report "illustrate some attitudes and behaviours inconsistent with that guidance"
+- Some attitudes and behaviours were "inconsistent" with that guidance

-- It was clear there were breaches of the Covid regulations and guidance, given the Met Police fined 83 people
+- It is clear there were breaches of the Covid regulations and guidance, given the Met Police fined 83 people

 Leadership failures:

-- She says she has already commented on "failures of leadership and judgment in No 10 and the Cabinet Office" in her initial report
+- Ms Gray's her initial report in January commented on "failures of leadership and judgment in No 10 and the Cabinet Office"

-- Many events were attended by leaders in government and "should not have been allowed to happen"
+- Today she says many events were attended by government leaders and "should not have been allowed to happen"

-- Ms Gray says "the senior leadership at the centre, both political and official, must bear responsibility for this culture"

 Work culture:

-- Some staff "felt unable to raise" concerns about behaviour they had witnessed at work
+- Some staff felt unable to raise concerns about behaviour they had witnessed at work

-- Ms Gray says she found "multiple examples of a lack of respect and poor treatment of security and cleaning staff", which was "unacceptable"
+- There were "multiple examples of a lack of respect and poor treatment of security and cleaning staff", which was "unacceptable"

-- She says "a clear and robust policy covering the consumption of alcohol in the workplace" has been recommended and implemented
+- "A clear and robust policy covering the consumption of alcohol in the workplace" has been recommended and implemented

 Disciplinary action:

-- Ms Gray says disciplinary action "is for others to consider" following her report

-- Her report does not amount to a "disciplinary investigation", but she did offer some reflections
+- Ms Gray says disciplinary action "is for others to consider"; her report does not amount to a "disciplinary investigation"

-- She says it is "important to acknowledge that those in the most junior positions attended gatherings at which their seniors were present, or indeed organised"
+- She says it is important to acknowledge that those in the most junior positions attended gatherings at which their seniors were present, or indeed organised

-- Ms Gray says she hopes junior staff learn from this experience and "this will be taken into account in considering any disciplinary action"
+- She hopes junior staff learn from this experience and this will be taken into account in considering any disciplinary action

 Progress on reforms:

-- Ms Gray said she was "pleased progress is being made in addressing the issues I raised"
+- Ms Gray says she is "pleased progress is being made in addressing the issues I raised"

-- There have been "changes to the organisation and management of Downing Street and the Cabinet Office with the aim of creating clearer lines of leadership and accountability"
+- There have been changes to the organisation and management of Downing Street and the Cabinet Office that aim for clearer lines of leadership and accountability

 Who has been named?

-No one was identified in Ms Gray's initial report, which was released in January this year as the Met Police began investigating the events.
+No one was identified in Ms Gray's initial report, which was released as the Met Police began investigating the events.

 With the police force's investigation now concluded, Ms Gray has named some senior officials and ministers in her final report.
 They include: